Ray Gipson

 Student, Filmmaker, and Writer in Athens, GA

 After a largely unfulfilling freshman year of college at Mercer University, I opted to take advantage of one of their study abroad programs, and move to/ study in Ayr Scotland for a year.
 Macon Georgia is very different from my hometown of Tucker in general vibe, architecture, etc., but not in ways I ever found particularly endearing.
 So, I naturally leapt at the idea of total escape.
 Through this experience, I discovered a principle I intend to let guide the trajectory of my life moving forward: The particular country or town I live in matters significantly less than my agency in seeking out the fringes, and diving into my particular interests.
 Even on another continent, the spaces I gravitated towards, and the relationships with people I found most fulfilling, were those outside of the mainstream.
 Of course, there’s a catch here.
 As a fairly introverted person, probably the biggest struggle I regularly deal with is managing my interpersonal drive.
 However much I love metal concerts and card gaming events, I must admit they drain me.
-My desires often feel almost directly at odds with each other, I need other people for emotional support, but extensive interactions leave wrung out.
+My desires often feel almost directly at odds with each other, I need other people for emotional support, but extensive interactions leave me wrung out.
+I think this struggle is quite emblematic of me as a writer as well.
+I love writing, but I find the process exhausting a lot of the time, and end up submitting work I could be prouder of.